-In the first case, your best options are the direct minibuses (the price is 25 GEL) departing from the station behind McDonalds.
-The first one leaves at 9:00 but if you want to secure your spot, get there between 8:00 - 8:30 am. since it's quite popular among tourists.
-The next marshrutka then departs at 10:00 or even earlier if full.
-If you miss both and there is none other direct bus available, look for a marshrutka to Zugdidi (price 7 GEL) - it's the same way and you can find there transport to Mestia more easily (especially if you notify your driver in Kutaisi that you need to continue to Mestia).
+In the first case, your best options is the direct minibus (the price is 25 GEL) departing from the station behind McDonalds.
+There is a fixed depoarture at 10:00 am but if you want to secure your spot, get there between 9:00 - 9:30 am. since it's quite popular among tourists.
+There may be also others during the day if there are enough tourists, but I wouldn´t rely on that.
+If you miss them and there is none other direct bus available, look for a marshrutka to Zugdidi (price 7 GEL) - it's the same way and you can find there transport to Mestia more easily (especially if you notify your driver in Kutaisi that you need to continue to Mestia).

-If you are travelling directly from the airport, the most reliable way to get to Mestia is the use the service of Georgian bus (they have a stand at the airport) - the price is 40 GEL per person.
-You ask also ask some taxi drivers loitering at the arrivals hall, they may be willing to give you even a better price.
+If you are travelling directly from the airport, the most reliable way to get to Mestia used to be the Georgian bus (they have a stand at the airport) - the price was 40 GEL per person.
+But it got cancelled when covid hit and not yet reinstated.
+So you will have to ask taxi drivers loitering at the arrivals hall, they may be willing to give you even a better price.

 From Batumi to Mestia: